fedi-e2ee/public-key-directory-specification/Specification.md

 Other software and protocols are welcome to be compatible with our designs, but we will make no effort to support incumbent designs or protocols (i.e., the PGP ecosystem and its Web Of Trust model).

+### Revocation and Account Recovery

+Public key revocation is a thorny topic, and is difficult to balance for all threat models.

+Some users may want the ability to re-establish themselves in the protocol, no matter how badly they mismanage their keys.
+Thus, their instance being able to issue a [`BurnDown`](#burndown) is essential as a break-glass fature for account recovery.

+Other users may expect a higher degree of security, and may wish to opt out of this `BurnDown` capability from their Fediverse instance.
+Once they have opted out, there is no way to undo opting out.
+It's a one-way door to prevent misuse.

+[`RevokeKeyThirdParty`](#revokekeythirdparty) is an emergency feature that allows anyone to pull the plug on a compromised identity key.
+Every time one is issued, the community should pay close attention to the Actor affected by it.

+If a third party issues a `RevokeKeyThirdParty` with a valid revocation token for a fireproof user's only valid public key, the system **MUST** prioritize handling the key compromise as a higher priority.
+This means that `Fireproof` is ignored in this edge case.